bradyjoslin/assembllm/README.md

     prompt: "summarize the blog post in 5 bullets"
 ```

-Run this task with:
+Run this workflow with:

 ```sh
  assembllm --workflow research_example_task.yaml
 ```

-After running the above task, you can expect as outputs a detailed blog post saved to a file and sent as an email, and a concise summary printed to stdout.
+After running the above workflow, you can expect as outputs a detailed blog post saved to a file and sent as an email, and a concise summary printed to stdout.

+#### Workflow Prompts

+Workflows in `assembllm` can optionally take a prompt from either standard input (stdin) or as an argument.
+The provided input is integrated into the prompt defined in the first task of the workflow.

+**Key Points**:

+- **Optional Input**: You can run workflows without a prompt.
+- **First Task Prompt**: The prompt in the first task of a workflow is optional.
+- **Combining Prompts**: If both are provided, they are combined to form a unified prompt for the first task.

+This flexibility allows workflows to be dynamic and adaptable based on user input.

 ## Pre-Scripts and Post-Scripts